-All Vermont MCSAP certified officers (excluding DMVs civilian CR Investigator and part-time New Entrant Auditors) are sworn Police Officers.
+All Vermont MCSAP certified officers (excluding DMVs civilian CR Investigator and part-time New Entrant Auditor) are sworn Police Officers.
 They are trained and certified by the Vermont Criminal Justice Training Council as full time law enforcement officers.
 All law enforcement officers are trained in drug interdiction.
-DMV Inspectors have also amended specific commercial vehicle interdiction training such as Drug Interdiction Assistance Program (DIAP).
+DMV Inspectors have also attended specific commercial vehicle interdiction training such as Drug Interdiction Assistance Program (DIAP).

-DMV has one drug sniffing Canine and is in the process of filling the vacant second Canine position.
-Commercial Vehicle Enforcement Inspectors are the Canine handlers.
-These police dogs ride with the handler while on duty, and are available during patrol and fixed site details.
-These police dogs are used for screening and searching commercial vehicles.
+DMV has one drug sniffing Canine.
+A Commercial Vehicle Enforcement Inspector is the Canine handler.
+This police dog rides with the handler while on duty, and is available during patrol and fixed site details.
+This police dog is used for screening and searching commercial vehicles.